-Natural solutions, such as the creation of living shorelines, to address soil erosion and water quality issues as an alternative BMP that adds diversity to other shore protection measures in tidally-influenced areas.
+Natural solutions, such as the creation of living shorelines, to address soil erosion and water quality issues as an alternative BMP that adds diversity to other shore protection measures in tidally-influenced areas will be given funding priority.

 2. Project Design